Alumni Profile: Loriann Kompare

 How did your education at Morrisville get you to where you are today?

 “My education at Morrisville prepared me for the working world.
 While in college you will not learn everything you will need to know on the job, but it prepares you to handle everything you don’t know.
 My connections and networking while at Morrisville certainly had an impact on where I am today.
-I am currently a Convention Services Manager at Turning Stone Resort Casino.
 I am at my current position because of my connections at Morrisville.
 My supervisor is a fellow MSC graduate and she kept in contact with her previous professor.
 Their relationship led to my knowledge of the open position.
 Networking is very important and should play an active role in everyday life.”

 What do you like about your profession?

 “I love being able to help people.
 My profession allows me to be around people every day, assisting with every aspect of their leisure or business activities.
 I enjoy working in the hospitality industry as it is always changing and there is certainly never a dull moment.
-The industry keeps my life busy and provides a great sense of satisfaction when events are completed with success.”
+The industry keeps my life busy and provides a great sense of satisfaction when events are successfully completed.”

 What professor and/or staff member influenced you?